 Storyline – 5/10

 However, “the” central problem I do have with this game is in the narrative, which is in my opinion, a million miles away from the sheer quality of that of the first game.
-The story takes place 8 years after the events of the first, and follows Subject Delta, a Big Daddy who resolves to find and rescue the Little Sister, whom he was previously partnered up with to gather the most valuable resource in the city of Rapture; a substance called Adam.
+The story takes place 8 years after the events of the first and follows Subject Delta, a Big Daddy who resolves to find and rescue the Little Sister, whom he was previously partnered up with to gather the most valuable resource in the city of Rapture; a substance called Adam.
 His previous Little Sister, however, happens to Eleanor Lamb; the daughter of Rapture’s new ruler, Sofia Lamb, who found them both and took Eleanor away from him in the game’s prologue.
 The problem I have with it is that it is considerably more difficult to follow than the first.
 Part of the reason why is because the player has to spend more time trying to piece together the back-story as opposed to following the story in the forward direction.
-And even when doing this, events seem to move at such a pace that not much time is given to player to think about whats going on; everything just happens without much explanation.
+And even when doing this, events seem to move at such a pace that not much time is given to the player to think about what’s going on; everything just happens without much explanation.

 Originality – 6/10

-I think because the player returns to the city of Rapture to find a much less impressive narrative, and the scenery and style of the game is essentially the same as the last despite new locations, there isn’t as much originality about it as there was in the first, which in all honesty, perpetuates a concern I have about the survival horror genre; that the sequel is nowhere near as atmospheric or intimidating as the first, since players already have a decent idea of what to expect.
+I think because the player returns to the city of Rapture to find a much less impressive narrative, and the scenery and style of the game are essentially the same as the last despite new locations, there isn’t as much originality about it as there was in the first, which in all honesty, perpetuates a concern I have about the survival horror genre; that the sequel is nowhere near as atmospheric or intimidating as the first since players already have a decent idea of what to expect.
 But as I stated earlier, the series is kept somewhat fresh, with the inclusion of new gameplay mechanics and new premise, so isn’t a lost cause by any means.

 To summarize, BioShock 2 is a decent game; but just nowhere near as good as the first.
 2K Games would change things up drastically with the release of BioShock Infinite, which was an even more positive departure from the first two games, but the second didn’t accomplish that anywhere nearly as flawlessly in my opinion.